shihansheriffesanjo/esanjo-way/content/people-ops/our-recruitment-process.md

 When

 We need to know when the candidates can start work.
-Are they immediate available or do they have a notice period at their present companies?
-The notice period is usually one month but this can differ from company to company.
+Are they available immediately?
+Do they have a notice period in their current role?
+The notice period tends to be one month but this can differ from company to company.
 A longer notice period may affect a candidates application especially if we need to fill the position as soon as possible.
-On the other hand incredible people are not too easy to find so if we are in a position to wait we will.
+On the other hand incredible people are not easy to find.
+Don't let the length of the notice period deter your judgment.

 This information lets us fix a start date in the event that the candidate is offered the position.